Enclude-Components/FlowMagicPicklists/README.md

 ## Setup Guide
 Follow the instructions in the official guide to install and configure Flow Magic - Picklists:
 [Setup Instructions](https://salesforce.quip.com/tJYNAjcCFYWn)

+## License
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE.txt) file for details.